ryanallen/words-of-my-perfect-teacher/README.md

 The first contains the beings of the [hell](#hell), [preta](#preta), animal, human, and [demigod](#demigod) realms, and some of the god realms.
 The second two are god realms with a rarified experience which is the result of certain types of intense concentration (see [worldly concentration](#worldly-concentrations)).

 **II.**
-Occasionally used to translate *sa gsum*, Skt. *tribhvana*, lit. the three levels:
+Occasionally used to translate *sa gsum*, Skt. *tribhuvana*, lit. the three levels:
 1. above the earth (*sa bla*),
 2. on the earth (*sa steng*),
 3. below the earth (*sa 'og*);